germi/vue-smith-chart/README.md

 ![Smith Chart with custom points](readme/points.png?raw=true "Smith Chart with custom points")

-### Display Constant Resistance Circles
+### Draw Constant Resistance Circles with `<sm-res-circle>`

 Use the `<sm-res-circle>` component to draw constant resistance circles into the chart.
 You need to specify the `res` prop (resistance).

 Optionally set the `crop` prop.
-This will "crop" the circle using a mask and show you only the portion of that circle that falls "outsite" the Constant Reactance Circle of the specified value.
+This will "crop" the circle using a mask and show you only the portion of that circle that falls "outside" the Constant Reactance Circle of the specified value.

 Use the SVG attributes `fill`, `stroke` and `stroke-width` to style the circle.

 ```html
 <smith-chart>
   <sm-res-circle
     :res="2"
     fill="rgba(0,0,255,0.5)"